VAST-MeMeS: Characterising non-thermal radio emission from magnetic massive stars using the Australian SKA Pathfinder: VAST-MeMeS

 \subsection{Incoherent radio emission}

 This is the most common type of radio emission at our observing frequencies for magnetic hot stars.
 It is expected to be weakly circularly polarised at $\sim 1$ GHz \citep[$\lesssim 10\%$, e.g.][]{leto2017,leto2018}.
 Both total intensity and circular polarisation exhibit rotational modulation and the strength of that modulation decreases with decreasing frequencies \citep[e.g.][]{leto2017,leto2018}.
-The modulation also correlates with that of the stellar longitudinal magnetic field \bz~\citep[e.g.][]{lim1996}.
+The modulation also correlates with that of the stellar longitudinal magnetic field \bz~in the sense that the flux densities are maximum at (or close to) the extrema of \bz~and minimum when \bz~is closest to zero \citep[e.g.][]{lim1996}.